 Just like the FGN Bonds, corporate bonds work the same way except that the risk involved is higher.

-The rating gives a level of assurance that the company can be reliable, will able to carry out its responsibilities, has thorough corporate governance, and has attained a degree of stability.
+The rating gives a level of assurance that the company can be reliable, will be able to carry out its responsibilities, has thorough corporate governance, and has attained a degree of stability.

 Also, the coupon rates offered by corporate bonds are usually higher than Sovereign bonds and are payable on a monthly, quarterly or yearly basis through to its maturity when the capital investment is redeemed.

-There is a readily available secondary market for corporate bonds which enable investors to trade it whenever they want without having to wait till maturity, this is why they are known to be very liquid.
+There is a readily available secondary market for corporate bonds which enables investors to trade it whenever they want without having to wait till maturity, this is why they are known to be very liquid.

-From the investor’s viewpoint, corporate bonds may be a less risky compared to stocks because should the issuing company’s business collapse and the company becomes bankrupt, bonds holders are creditors and are eligible to be paid after legal requirements in line with bankruptcy laws; but in this case, ordinary shareholders would lose all their investments.
+From the investor’s viewpoint, corporate bonds may be less risky compared to stocks because should the issuing company’s business collapse and the company becomes bankrupt, bonds holders are creditors and are eligible to be paid after legal requirements in line with bankruptcy laws; but in this case, ordinary shareholders would lose all their investments.

 Major differences between ordinary shares and corporate bonds: